Oaxaca

-Oaxaca, (Note: /wəˈhækə/ wə-HAK-ə, /alsoUSwɑːˈhɑːkɑː/ wah-HAH-kah; /es/, from Huāxyacac /nah/) officially the Free and Sovereign State of Oaxaca, (Note: Estado Libre y Soberano de Oaxaca) is one of the 32 states that compose the Federative Entities of the United Mexican States.
+Oaxaca, (Note: /wəˈhækə/ wə-HAK-ə, /alsoUSwɑːˈhɑːkɑː/ wah-HAH-kah; /es/, from Huāxyacac /nah/) officially the Free and Sovereign State of Oaxaca, (Note: Estado Libre y Soberano de Oaxaca) is one of the 31 states of Mexico.
 It is divided into 570 municipalities, of which 418 (almost three quarters) are governed by the system of usos y costumbres (customs and traditions) with recognized local forms of self-governance.
 Its capital city is Oaxaca de Juárez.

-Oaxaca is in southern Mexico.
+Oaxaca is in Southern Mexico.
 It is bordered by the states of Guerrero to the west, Puebla to the northwest, Veracruz to the north, and Chiapas to the east.
 To the south, Oaxaca has a significant coastline on the Pacific Ocean.

 The state is best known for its Indigenous peoples and cultures.
 The most numerous and best known are the Zapotecs and the Mixtecs, but 16 are officially recognized.
 These cultures have survived better than most others in Mexico due to the state's rugged and isolating terrain.
 Most live in the Central Valleys region, which is also an economically important area for tourism, with people attracted for its archeological sites such as Monte Albán, and Mitla, and its various native cultures and crafts.
 Another important tourist area is the coast, which has the major resort of Huatulco and sandy beaches of Puerto Escondido, Puerto Ángel, Zipolite, Bahia de Tembo, and Mazunte.
 Oaxaca is also one of Mexico's most biologically diverse states, ranking in the top three, along with Chiapas and Veracruz, for numbers of reptiles, amphibians, mammals and plants.

 History

 Name

 The name of the state comes from the name of its capital city, Oaxaca.
-This name comes from the Nahuatl word "Huaxyacac", which refers to a tree called a "guaje" (Leucaena leucocephala) found around the capital city.
+This name comes from the Nahuatl word Huaxyacac, which refers to a tree called a guaje in Spanish (Leucaena leucocephala) found around the capital city.
 The name was originally applied to the Valley of Oaxaca by Nahuatl-speaking Aztecs and passed on to the Spanish during the conquest of the Oaxaca region.
 The modern state was created in 1824, and the state seal was designed by Alfredo Canseco Feraud and approved by the government of Eduardo Vasconcelos.
 "Huaxyacac" /[waːʃ.ˈja.kak]/ was transliterated as "Oaxaca" using Medieval Spanish orthography, in which the x represented the voiceless postalveolar fricative (/[ʃ]/, the equivalent of English sh in "shop"), making "Oaxaca" pronounced as /[waˈʃaka]/.
 But during the 16th century the voiceless fricative sound evolved into a voiceless velar fricative (/[x]/, like the ch in Scottish "loch"), and Oaxaca began to be pronounced /es/.
 In present-day Spanish, Oaxaca is pronounced /es/ or /[waˈhaka]/, the latter pronunciation used mostly in dialects of southern Mexico, the Caribbean, much of Central America, some places in South America, and the Canary Islands and western Andalusia in Spain, where /[x]/ has become a voiceless glottal fricative (/[h]/).